INCF/p3-validator/trunk/doc/README.txt

 -------------------------------------------------------------------------------------------------------------------
 Requirements:
 --------------------------------
+The P300 validator requires Matlab (2010a or newer), BCILab (1.0 or newer), and EEGLAB (up to v11, v9 included in the library folder).
-The P300 validator requires Matlab, BCILab, and EEGLAB.
-The required dependencies are located in the lib directory.
+The required dependencies are also located in the lib directory.
 The lib directory with its subdirectories needs to be added to Matlab path before running the validator.

 Because of the GitHub file size restrictions, the training data set could not be a part of this project.
 If you wish to use this training set for validation, you can download it on the EEG/ERP Portal http://eegdatabase.kiv.zcu.cz/experiments-detail?4&DEFAULT_PARAM_ID=237 .